North Dakota State University

 Location: Fargo, ND

 Phi (Φ) Chapter of Theta Chi Fraternity can trace its roots back to January 10, 1904.
-This is the date of the chartering of Alpha Mu, a local fraternity at NDSU.
-The Chartering members of Alpha Mu are Bert Corbett, Roger Brown, Fred Birch, Ross Fowler, Rufus Lee and Harry Porter.
+This is the date of the chartering of Alpha Mu, a local fraternity at North Dakota State (NDSU).
+The chartering members of Alpha Mu are Bert Corbett, Roger Brown, Fred Birch, Ross Fowler, Rufus Lee and Harry Porter.
 The purpose of this fraternity was to do all within its power to extend and upbuild the influence of the Institution of learning, among whose students these men were proud to be numbered, and to unite the members of the fraternity in a brotherhood so strong and lasting that its influence would become a determining factor in the life of every member, not only while at college but in after years as well.

 With this high ideal in their minds, the founders chose the name of Alpha Mu because the Greek letters are the initials of Greek words—meaning goodfellowship.
 The emblem of the fraternity was the flint arrow-head of the type formerly used by the Dacotah Indians.
 Attached to one face of the arrow-head by gold bands encircling it, was a gold triangle on which was inscribed the initial letters of the fraternity, together with the small Greek letter “Alpha.”